 Meanwhile, heat the oil and butter in a large saucepan and gently cook the leek until softened.
 Add the chives and cook for a further minute.
 Add the cooked garlic, thyme, reserved liquid and stock, and bring to the boil.
 Simmer for about 10 minutes.

 Remove from the heat and strain, reserving the liquid.
-Squeeze excess liquid from the bread, and place in the bowl of a food processor.
+Squeeze excess liquid from the bread, and place the bread in the bowl of a food processor or blender.
 Puree with the leak and garlic mixture.
 Stir into the reserved stock, and return to the heat.
 Heat gently, season with salt and pepper, and stir in the lemon juice.
 Ladle into warm bowls and top with chives.

-- Leftovers are not so nice.
+Warning: Leftovers are not so nice.
 The soup goes gluggy and gluey, probably because of the bread content.
-A good excuse to eat it all at one sitting. :)
+A good excuse to eat it all at one sitting. 🙂